 So my parents paid cash for a house for me.
 Instead of doing a traditional loan, if they were to deed the house to me and I cash out refinance to give them the money they wanted for the house and I can use the rest of the cash for improvements or paying off debts.

 If your parents transfer the house to you, you take out a loan and pay to them a part of the fair market value of the property, the difference between the fair market value and your payment is a "gift."
 Your parents' gift does not create a taxable event for you.
-Your parents may have to file an...Read more »
+Your parents may have...Read more »

 The initial sale of the house is to the county for the back taxes.
 There is a period of time in which the owner of the property may redeem the property.
 You should contact an attorney immediately to determine (a) when the sale took place; (b) the exact period of redemption you have; (c) the...Read more »